kent-rasmussen/azt/INSTALL.md

         - to get optional dependencies, too: `pipwin install Pillow` and `pipwin install lxml` (one at a time)
     - On Linux (and Mac?), `pyaudio` may in turn have a dependency of `portaudio19-dev`, which you should install with your package manager (e.g., `sudo apt-get install portaudio19-dev`).

+### Optional dependency: patiencediff
+to keep your data up to date in your repository:
+`pip install patiencediff`

 ### Optional dependency: PIL/Pillow
 This install allows for visual rendering of tone glyphs that aren't currently working in tkinter:
 `python -m pip install --upgrade pip` (if your pip hasn't been upgraded recently)